Pedro749/password_generate/README.md

 **file a new issue** with a respective title and description on the the [password_generate](https://github.com/Pedro749/passeord_generate/issues) repository.
 If you already found a solution to your problem, **i would love to review your pull request**!

-# :closed_book: License

-Released in 2022 :closed_book: License
-This project is under the [MIT license]